CammiePone/Planning-Docs/Arcanus.md

   - [ ] Temporal Disruption (Unique)
     - Stops time for all entities and block entities in a localised area around the caster.
   - [ ] Planeswalker (Unique)
-    - Places the player on another spacial plane, making the player unable to attack, be attecked by, interact with, or collide with other entities.
+    - Places the player on another spacial plane, making the player unable to interact with other entities.
-  - [ ] ???
-(Unique)
+  - [ ] Restraint Level Zero (Unique)
     - Makes all other spell casting free for the duration of the spell, as well as halves the cooldowns for all spells cast.
   - [ ] Aura Prodigy (Unique)
     - Gain 100% proficiency with all 5 spell categories while active, allowing the player to cast any spell without consquence.